James-Coulson/CITS2002-Trove-Project/README.md

 	$ make
 	$ make clean

 This will compile the program and produce a file called trove.
-The project specifications (which include how the progra is used and it's purpose) can also be found in this repo.
+The project specifications (which include how the program is used and it's purpose) can also be found in this repo.

-Note: I didn't implement the compressed file reader that is outlined int he project specs.
+Note: I didn't implement the compressed file reader that is outlined in the project specs.